dwyl/PWA-Liveview/README.md

 # ExLivePWA

-A little Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT.

 __[WIP]__: 🎉 Did it!
 Need to rewrite all below as it is a bit more complicated than expected when you include navigation between already visited pages .....

+## What?

+A little Elixir-LiveView demo webapp to demonstrate how to setup a real-time collaborative app with offline support (PWA) using CRDT with off-line navigation.

+## Why?

+Some applications may have some interactivity that you may want ot preserve when off-line, or you simply don't want the app to break down in case the user goes off-line.

+If you want some interactivity, you need to use a reactive JavaScript framework.
+If not, you can still display some degradated cached pages.

+## How?

 TLTR: use `navigator.addEventListener("navigate")` to cache "by hand" the whole HTML (includes csrf), and have carefully ordered routes.
 Implement a polling heartbeat as `navigator.onLine` is unreliable when navigating.
 Just a bit 🤯..

+## Show case

 As an application, a two pages collaborative real-time webapp where you can navigate off-line between them, _given that you visited these pages before)_.

 - a collaborative stock manager.
 A user clicks and visualizes the stock level in an animated read-only `<input type=range/>`.
 It is broadcasted to every user.
 You need a CRDT strategy.